MAKE IT POP: What does it exactly mean in design?

 If the client isn’t happy with the overall design, making the design stand out may require a little extra effort.

-Try exploring with different colour hues, and if you’re going to present it to the client, show them the before-and-after designs so they can appreciate the changes.
+Try exploring with different color hues, and if you’re going to present it to the client, show them the before-and-after designs so they can appreciate the changes.

-By knowing the best colour combinations that match the client’s brand, you can provide 2 or 3 more options for them to choose from.
+By knowing the best color combinations that match the client’s brand, you can provide 2 or 3 more options for them to choose from.

 Tweak text hierarchy